goncrust/tuxdoro/README.md

-# 🐧 tuxdoro: A Minimalist Command-Line Pomodoro Timer for Linux
+# 🐧 tuxdoro: A Minimalist CLI Pomodoro Timer for Linux

-**tuxdoro** is a light-weight, persistent Pomodoro timer designed for Linux.
-Built in C, it adheres to the Unix philosophy by separating the timer logic (daemon) from the user interface (CLI client) using Inter-Process Communication (IPC).
+**tuxdoro** is a light-weight Pomodoro timer for Linux written in C. It seperates the timer logic (daemon) from the user inerface (CLI client) using IPC.

 ## Architecture

-Tuxdoro is split into two core components:
+tuxdoro is split into two components:

 ### 1. `pomodaemon` (The Service)